Roboy/anthropomorphic-dexterous-robotic-hand/CAD/Prototype1/Description.md

 ### Software constraints
 - The CAD files were developed on Windows 8, there Autodesk Fusion 360 runs for sure.
-- Well established within the Roboy Mechatronics Team.
+- Fusion 360 is well established within the Roboy Mechatronics Team.

 ## Hardware
 For the prototype1 the following hardware is used: